-- All governors, teaching and non-teaching staff should have an understanding of what bullying is, should know what the College policy is on bullying, and follow it when bullying is reported. - All students and parents should know what the College policy is on bullying, and what they should do if bullying arises. - As a College we take bullying seriously.
+- All governors, teaching and non-teaching staff should have an understanding of what bullying is, should know what the College policy is on bullying, and follow it when bullying is reported. - All students and parents should know what the College policy is on bullying, and what they should do if bullying arises - As a College we take bullying seriously.
 We seek to create a culture of openness where students and parents feel reassured that they can raise concerns with any member of staff at the College.
-Students and parents should be assured that they will be supported when bullying is reported. - Bullying will not be tolerated.
+Students and parents should be assured that they will be supported when bullying is reported. - Bullying will not be tolerated. - This policy refers to inter-student bullying only.
+Student-staff relationships are covered in the staff Code of Conduct.